3 Important Things To Know About Registering A Business In Nigeria

 3. Payment of the applicable fees

 Once you have completed all the applicable forms, you will have to pay the applicable fee for registering a business name.
-In total the fees you will pay at the CAC to register a business name are as below:
+In total, the fees you will pay at the CAC to register a business name are as follows:

-When you are through with that, return back to Corporate Affairs Commission office and submit your completed and attested forms.
-The first person will view it and sign on it and ask you to pass it to the next person who will type it into the computer and print it out for you to see and make amend if necessary.
+When you are through with that, return to the Corporate Affairs Commission office and submit your completed and attested forms.
+The first person will view it and sign it and ask you to pass it to the next person, who will type it into the computer and print it out for you to see and make amendments if necessary.

 When all these have been successfully fulfilled, your business will be up for registration and certification.

-For Business Name – Go back for your Certificate after 8 working days or thereabouts.
-As for Limited Company, your certificate will be sent to you once it is ready.
+For Business Name—Go back for your certificate after 8 working days or thereabouts.
+As for a Limited Company, your certificate will be sent to you once it is ready.